kinggreedy/kanava14-fi/README.md

 ### 4. Production - Using github action as build server to deploy

 - Edit password & ssh key and run `scripts/deploy/0-init.sh` to create new deploy account and folders
-- Add secrets to the github secret configuration
+- Add secrets to the github secret configuration  (Please check customization below)
-- Run action release, or make a new release by pushing to release/* branch
+- Run action release, or make a new release by pushing to `release/*` branch

 ### 5. Production - Using devbox as build server